sahanashetty11/expensetracker-hw3/expense_tracker/README.md

   Filter by amount or category.
   Implemented using the `TransactionFilter` interface and concrete classes `AmountFilter` and `CategoryFilter` for reusability and extensibility.

+* **Export to CSV:**
+  Export transaction history to a CSV (Comma Separated Value) file.
+  Enter a filename ending with .csv and click **Export to CSV**.
+  The application validates the filename and provides clear feedback.
+  Exported files include column headers and one transaction per row.
+  Respects active filters - exports only displayed transactions.

 * **Input Validation:**
   Reuses Homework 1 validation logic for both adding transactions and filtering.
+  Validates CSV filenames to ensure they are non-empty and end with .csv extension.

 ## Testing